TurkServer/docs/quickStart.md

 4. Run your app
     > `meteor --settings settings.json`

-    In your console you should see:
+    In your console, you should see:

     ![screenshot](img/tutorial-console.png)

-    Open your browser:
+    Open your browser, you should see:
     ![screenshot](img/tutorial-start.png)
     Navigate to via http://localhost:3000/turkserver, login with your password, enter the admin dashboard:
     ![screenshot](img/turkserver.png)